 Norway Summer - Day 6 : Romantic dinner

 In the morning it was cloudy but dry.
 My two pair of socks were both damp, just like my shoes.
 Today would be a long day through a remote and quite mountainous area, before I would reach another cabin.
 First I walked uphill along a river.
-Then I crossed the mountain ridge, which was a very tough climb and as the route wasn't clearly marked I had to navigate a lot.
-Apart from the bad weather this area looked a lot like my hike in Greenland.
+Then I crossed the mountain ridge, which was a very tough climb and because the route wasn't clearly marked I had to navigate a lot.
+Apart from the bad weather this area looked much like my hike in Greenland.
 Climbing was difficult but the view on top definitely made up for it.

 On top was a lot of snow and many lakes I had to circumnavigate.
 This made hiking almost a puzzle.
 Then the long way downhill started, leading to a large lake.
 Of course it was drizzling most of the time.
-I noticed the first mountain cabin of the day in the distance, the second was a few kilometers further removed.
+I noticed the first mountain cabin in the distance, the second was a few kilometers further removed.
 I had planned to sleep there tonight.

 Dinner was a lot of fun and I really enjoyed talking about hiking and Norway.
-The lady from the frontdesk turned out to live in a nearby village and worked in this cabin every summer.
+The lady from the frontdesk turned out to live in a nearby village and worked in the cabin every summer.
 The other lady and her daughter worked in a hospital in Oslo.
 After finishing a second mountain of food they asked if I wanted to eat more.
 I tried to be polite and said no, but apparently wasn't very convincing.
 After 3 full plates I had enough, then the ice with chocolate sauce were brought out.
 After eating two servings of those I didn't dare to ask for a third one, but was also pretty full.
 This really was a great evening.
 Around 22:00 we all went to bed.
 The lady only charged 10 euros for the shower, camping, 3 full plates of food and 2 desserts.
 It rained the entire night, but fortunately my tent stayed upright despite the broken pole.